pgbarletta/locuaz/docs/source/tutorialtleap.rst

 Necessary files
 ----------------

-This tutorial will provide a step-by-step guidance to the use of the locuaz protocol to optimize a nanobody (VHH) as a p53 binder (figure shown below).
-The bulk of it will concentrate on the writing of the configuration yaml file.
+As in :ref:`Tutorial: running a simple optimization`, we're going to focus on the writing of the YAML config file.
 A more detailed explanation of the available options, can be found in the :ref:`YAML configuration file`.
 The materials for this tutorial are downloaded along with the codes, within the ‘example’ folder, which are: